 Voluntary Dues and Tuition

-Under the voluntary commitment model is designed to make membership and religious school at our synagogue affordable and accessible to everyone!
+The voluntary commitment model is designed to make membership and religious school at our synagogue affordable and accessible to everyone!
 There is no minimum contribution for dues or a set amount for religious school tuition.
-Instead, the synagogue provides transparent financial information, breaks down the costs of meeting its financial obligations by adult member, and trusts its members to self-assess their dues.
+Instead, the synagogue provides transparent financial information, breaks down the costs of meeting its financial obligations by household, and trusts its members to self-assess their contribution.
 The voluntary commitment of each household is kept confidential.
-At our synagogue, members do not need to ask for consideration if they can't afford dues or religious school tuition.
+Members do not need to ask for consideration if they can't afford dues or religious school tuition.

 A New Trend Across America

 From a historical standpoint, synagogue dues were a 20th century invention.
-Dues came into existence after World War I. At the time, synagogue members purchased a seat at the beginning of the year, and the people who could afford better seats had the seats up front, and everyone else was in the back.
+Dues came into existence after World War I. Prior to that, synagogue members purchased a seat at the beginning of the year, and the people who could afford better seats sat up front, and everyone else was in the back.
 Jews at the time felt that the system created a class system and wasn't egalitarian, so they invented the practice of synagogue dues instead.
 But for more than 5,700 years, Jews paid for their institutions without having traditional dues.
 So, we are again reconstructing the system.